crised/lanelines-P1/writeup.md

 Using the region above described,

-Then, I used `cv2.imwrite` to save testing image to the file system, using the image calculated from Hough's Lines algorithm.
+Then, I used `cv2.imwrite` to save testing image to the file system, using the image calculated from Hough's Lines algorithm, and `weighted_img` helper function.

 Here is the output of one of images: